zhadan13/restaurant/README.md

 order, sends it for preparation.
 After cooking, the manager transfers order to delivery.
 After delivery and receipt of payment, the Manager transfers the status of the order to "completed".

-Also additional features have already been added:
+Also, additional features have already been added:

 - more sorting and filtering options;
 - password encryption;
-- email verification and notificaitions;
+- email verification and notifications;
 - account page with user and orders information;
-- bootstrap was used to improve the frontend.
+- bootstrap was used to improve the frontend;
+- Heroku deployment to provide CI/CD.

 ## Run Locally